Princeton-CDH/ppa-nlp/README.md

 ### Scripts

 Installing `corppa` currently provides access to two command line scripts, for filtering a PPA page-level corpus or for generating OCR text for images using Google Vision API.
-These can be run as `corppa-filter-corpus` and `corppa-ocr` respectively.
+These can be run as `corppa-filter` and `corppa-ocr` respectively.

 #### Filtering PPA page-text corpus